 In this section we present experimental results illustrating the behavior of algorithm 1 for pansharpening image fusion.
-Experiments were performed on natural images and on full color aerial images furnished to us by CNES, Centre National d'Études Spatiales.
+Experiments were performed on natural images and on satellite images furnished to us by CNES, Centre National d'Études Spatiales.
 In both cases we simulated panchromatic and subsampled spectral components from the "ground truth" reference images in the following terms.
 The panchromatic image was obtained by the average of the available channels, that is, the mixing coefficients were set to $\alpha_m = \frac{1}{M}$, $1 \leq m \leq M$.
 The low-resolution multispectral image was simulated by Gaussian convolution followed by subsampling.
 We used a sampling factor s = 4 with a corresponding Gaussian convolution of standard deviation $\sigma = 2.2$.

 First, we present a detailed comparison of the proposed algorithm with some relevant state-ofthe-art techniques applied to natural images.
 We shall compare with IHS [12], Brovey [23], Waveletsbased [26] and P+XS [2].
 The initialization used for the IHS method is a simple interpolation by splines, whereas all other algorithms are initialized with the pansharpened image provided by IHS.
-The parameters of our algorithm were selected as follows: $\lambda = 100$, $\mu = 100 \cdot s^2$ (the parameter is normalized depending on the sampling factor s), K = 3 (the size of the support zones is 7×7 pixels), l = 3 (the size of the comparison window is 3×3 pixels) and $\Delta t = 0.01$.
-The filtering parameter controlling the decay of the weights was selected depending on the sampling factor, namely h = 6if s = 4 and h = 1.25 if s = 2.
-As stopping criterion, we used a tolerance value of $\varepsilon = 10^{-3}$ for the relative error between two consecutive iterations.
-Anyway, we stopped the algorithm after $N{iter} = 100$ iterations even if the tolerance was not reached.
+We tested other simpler initializations and the experiments revealed that not only the results were visually better when starting with IHS, but also the RMSE gain was not at all negligible.
+The parameters of the algorithm were selected as proposed by Buades et al. [3]: $\lambda = 17.5$, $\mu = 17.5 \cdot s^2$ (the parameter is normalized depending on the sampling factor s), h = 1.25, K = 7 (the size of the support zones is 7×7 pixels), l = 3 (the size of the comparison window is 3×3 pixels) and $\Delta t = 0.1$.
+The algorithm was stopped after $N{tier} = 50$ iterations.
+We have experimentally checked that these are enough iterations for convergence, since the relative error between two consecutive steps is about 10^{-6} at this point.
 The extended image \vec{u}^{Ω} required in the scheme (7) was constructed by means of a simple replication by a factor s.

 Figures 2 and 3 illustrate how the colors from the original low resolution multispectral images are not necessarily preserved.
 The pansharpened image provided by the wavelet-based technique presents several color artifacts which mainly appear at edges.
-IHS and Brovey give results with high spatial resolution, however, a loss of spectral information occurs.
-For instance, the color of the balloon basket Algorithm 1 Nonlocal pansharpening algorithm
+IHS and Brovey give results with high spatial Algorithm 1 Nonlocal pansharpening algorithm